Google Mirror API Terms of Service

 Some policies have moved from this document to the Developer Policies document:

-The terms concerning "Data Usage" are now in the Personal information from the Google Mirror API or GDK section in the Developer Policies document.
+The terms concerning "Data Usage" are now in the Section B. Personal information from the Google Mirror API or GDK section in the Developer Policies document.

 The terms concerning "Fees" have moved to Section F. Fees in the Developer Policies document.